How It Works

 Used by donors who want to support an area of special interest, such as education, the arts, or a specific geographic area, without being locked into naming specific recipient organizations. *may be setup as annual funds or long-term funds

 These are non-permanent funds.
-Generally, grants are distributed over a short period-of-time, within one year.
+Generally, grants are distributed over a shorter time period.
 The minimum initial contribution is $5,000.

 These funds are permanently endowed.
 The Women’s Foundation invests the capital in an endowment fund in accordance with its investment policy.
-The donor may choose the spending rule for the fund: income only, or income and principal.
-Often, a portion of the income is reinvested so that the capital of the endowment fund will keep up with inflation and will preferably increase on a net basis over the years.
-Long-term funds must maintain a minimum balance of $25,000.
-Additional contributions of any size can be made at any time to Donor Advised Funds.
-Others may also contribute to the fund (birthday, holiday, or memorial/honorary gifts, for example.)
-And, just like the initial contribution, additional ones are tax deductible in the year they are made.
+Donors may choose the spending rule for the fund: income only, or income and principal.
+Endowed funds must maintain a minimum balance of $25,000.
+Additional contributions of any size can be made at any time to the fund.
+Others can make tax-deductible contributions to the fund to commemorate birthday, holiday, or memorial/honorary gifts.

 Donor Advised Fund Fees